hazelcast/hazelcast/site/docs/sql/basic-commands.md

 Some connectors support the `INSERT INTO` statement.
 If they do, the behavior is defined by the SQL standard.
-For example, the Apache Kafka connector supports it.
-Jet doesn't support `DELETE` or `UPDATE` statements.
+For example, the Apache Kafka connector supports it, because Kafka topics are append-only.
+Jet doesn't support `DELETE`, `UPDATE` or `MERGE` statements.

 ### Transactional behavior

-In SQL a statement is always atomic.
-In streaming SQL this is not
+In SQL a DML statement is always atomic.
+That is it executes in full or not at all, and a statement can even be a part of a bigger transaction.
-possible: since the SQL statement never completes, we will never see any result.
-Therefore Jet relaxes the behavior: the sink is free to define its own transaction semantics.
-Jet has the option to support fault tolerance with at-least-once semantics, violating strict atomicity.
+Other clients aren't allowed to see partial changes.
+In streaming DML this is not possible: since the statement never completes, we will never see any result.
+Therefore Jet relaxes the behavior: the sink is free to define its own transaction behavior.
+Typically, stream items are committed in the target system in batches.

-Also, if a query fails, you might see partial results written.
+Additionally, Jet has an option to run streaming DML with a processing guarantee - the underlying job will restart in case of failures.
+It can run in at-least-once mode in which it can happen that some stream items are processed multiple times.
+Even in exactly-once mode, some connectors don't support it and it can happen that some items are written multiple times.
+Any of this isn't allowed by the SQL standard.
+For details check the documentation of each connector.

 ## Case sensitivity

 Identifiers such as table and column names are case-sensitive.
 Function names and SQL keywords aren't.
-If your identifier contains special characters, use `"` to quote.
+If your identifier contains special characters, use `"` to quote it.
 For example, if your map is named `my-map`:

 ```sql